 Moles and mice will burrow through the rows, and eat tubers.
 We recommend traps for control.

 Potatoes suffer from some of the same blight and mildew problems as tomatoes.
 Thin bushy plats to improve air circulation.
 Fungicides will help with fungus diseases.

 Potato scab also can be a problem.
 This can be avoided by raising the pH to slightly acidic levels.

 Garden Recipes - Find Potato recipes and garden recipes galore!

-Buy Vegetable Seeds now - Hundreds of varieties of top quality, brand name seeds for less.
+Buy Vegetable Seeds now - Over 500 varieties of top quality, brand name seeds for less.